top of page

 Can I come see the farm before registering?

 Yes!
 We are open every Saturday 10:00 a.m. to 5:00 p.m.
-A visit is $5 per person, and we can show you around the farm, or you can explore on your own!
+We can show you around the farm, or you can explore on your own!

 Is camp cancelled if it rains?